agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 > outside of the constraints of directly funding RCT-backed
 > interventions.

-**Claim**: ensuring evenly shared growth and improved health is also important for human welfare.
+**Claim**: Ensuring evenly shared growth and improved health is also important for human welfare.

 **re-write Claim**: reducing inequality and improving life expectancy increases human welfare.

-**re-write Claim**: reducing standard deviation of log consumption increases human welfare
+**re-write Claim**: reducing standard deviation of log consumption for a country increases human welfare (Jones' welfare metric)

-**re-write Claim**: Standard deviation of log consumption is lower implies higher human welfare
+**re-write Claim**: Standard deviation of log consumption for a country is lower implies higher human welfare

-**Note**: instead of this we can also check "if we have access to the formula" what happens when we change the SD vs when you don't change the SD.

 **Example-sub**: